 Southeast NH RCC (Region 10)

 Also known as the Alliance for Community Transportation (ACT), this RCC covers all of the Strafford planning region and the eastern half of the Rockingham planning region.
 COAST provides staffing assistance for ACT, along with RPC and SRPC.
 ACT has established a regional call center with a goal of centralizing scheduling and dispatch services for multiple human service agencies.
-ACT has also spearheaded development of new services including the COAST North Bus, the Ready Rides volunteer driver program, and helping TASC secure a wheelchair accessible minivan to serve more people with mobility impairments
+ACT has also spearheaded development of new services such as the the Ready Rides volunteer driver program and helping TASC secure a wheelchair accessible minivan to serve more people with mobility impairments

 The Greater Derry-Salem RCC covers the western portion of the RPC region as well as several communities in the Southern NH Planning Commission region.
 The CART transit system serves as the lead agency for the RCC for the purpose of managing FTA grant funding, while RPC and SNHPC jointly staff the RCC.
 The RCC has worked with CART to establish several new services including a taxi voucher program for seniors and individuals with disabilities; senior shuttles serving Hampstead, Derry and Londonderry; and expanded volunteer recruiting and training for the Greater Salem Caregivers.
 RPC staff coordinate RCC meetings every other month, develop grant funding applications, and collect and analyze transit need data to aid in development of new services.